Special Educational Needs & Disabilities (SEND)

 • Regular communication with parents and carers

-Our aim is always to remove barriers to learning and help every child make strong progress from their starting points.
+Our aim is to remove barriers to learning and ensure every child makes strong progress from their starting points.

 Working Together

-We value open, honest communication and encourage families to contact us with any concerns or questions about their child’s development or learning.
-We are here to listen, support, and work collaboratively to ensure the best possible outcomes.
+We value open and honest communication and encourage families to contact us with any questions or concerns.
+We work in close partnership to achieve the best possible outcomes for every child.

-If you would like to speak to a member of our SEND team, please contact the school office to arrange an appointment with Mr Richard Wight or Mrs Emma Chapman.
+If you would like to speak to a member of our SEND team, please contact the school office to arrange an appointment with Mr Richard Wright or Mrs Emma Chapman.

 Resources